QuentinWach/image-ranker/README.md

 ![alt text](static/header.png)

 ## Basic Features
-- **TrueSkill ELO Algorithm** - An advanced algorithm that takes into account the uncertainty in the ratings and updates the ranks **globally** after each comparison since if A > B and B > C then we can infer that A > C. This achieves accurate results much faster than a typical ELO algorithm.
+- **TrueSkill ELO algorithm** - An advanced algorithm that takes into account the uncertainty in the ratings and updates the ranks **globally** after each comparison since if A > B and B > C then we can infer that A > C. This achieves accurate results much faster than a typical ELO algorithm.
-- **Beautiful Web GUI**
+- **Beautiful web GUI**
-- **Import Images from Local Folder**
+- **Select images from a local directory without needing to upload them**
-- **Export Ranking Data as .CSV**
+- **Export ranking data as .csv**

 ## Installation & Usage
 1. Clone the repository: